CTSRD-CHERI/cheribsd-getting-started/src/support/README.md

-# Getting help using CheriBSD
+# Getting help with CheriBSD

 CheriBSD is a community-supported open-source research operating system.
 While every effort has been made to engineer to a high quality, many aspects